 "You're just going to have to continue to go and do it every year.
 Whether people want to praise me or call me a top-10 goalie or not, I'm going to have to do it every year regardless of what they're saying."

 As the second-highest drafted goaltender in franchise history (No. 14 in 2004), there have always been high expectations for Dubnyk.

 The organization took its time developing him, having him work his way up through the system where he could reach this point and take over the net on a full-time basis.

 Sharing the crease with Nikolai Khabibulin in his first three seasons, Dubnyk, 27, was handed the starting job outright last season.
 And of all the problems that derailed the Oilers' playoff hopes, goaltending wasn't one of them.

-When neither could be acquired at a reasonable price, the Oilers put all their support back in Dubnyk, letting Khabibulin leave in free agency and bringing in Jason LaBarbera to back him up.
+When neither could be acquired at a reasonable price, the Oilers put all their support back into Dubnyk, letting Khabibulin leave in free agency and bringing in Jason LaBarbera as the backup.

 "That doesn't really change things much," Dubnyk said.
 "I just like to approach every year the same way, that I'm going to have to earn every start.
 I don't think that changes regardless of who you have back there.
 Saying that, I think LaBarbera is a great goalie and he's going to play well here.

 "I always just try to approach it that this is the best League in the world and you're certainly not going to get any starts by default.
 It's my job to go out there and make Dallas [Eakins, Oilers coach] want to play me for 82 straight and have a tough time deciding when he shouldn't.
 Hopefully that's the case."